top of page

 Collaborators: Dr. Roman A. DiBiase

-Figure (top) Credit: NWS, Figure (bottom left) Credit: RAD , Video (bottom right) Credit: San Bernardino County Public Works
+Figure (top) Credit: National Weather Service; Figure (bottom left) Credit: RAD, Video (bottom right) Credit: San Bernardino County Public Works

 How do slot canyons form?
 Why are they deep and not wide like "normal" rivers?

-Slot canyons, bedrock rivers that are deeper than they are wide, are often found on massive sandstones in arid climates with highly variable precipitation.
-However, in the same slot canyon, there are differences in how wide the channels are and differences in channel side walls (notice the undulations, the concavities on the side walls).
-We use field observations and modelling to explain how slot canyons form and they differ over time.
+Slot canyons, bedrock rivers that are deeper than they are wide, are often found in massive sandstones in arid climates with highly variable precipitation (think Arizona and Utah).
+Why are they deep and U-shaped instead of the V-shape seen in hillslopes globally?
+We use field observations and modelling to explain how slot canyons form and why they deep and not wide like normal rivers.

 Collaborators: Michael J. Robinson, Maryn A. Sanders (these folks are amazing! check our their awesome research!!!)

-With Advising and Input from: Dr. Joel S. Scheingross, Dr. Roman A. DiBiase
+With Advising and Input from: Dr. Joel S. Scheingross, Dr. Roman A. DiBiase, Dr. Joshua A. Roering.

 Previous Research Interests